kognise/obsidian-aviation/FAR/Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md

 ### §155.3   Applicable law.

 \(a\) Section 4 of the Act of October 1, 1949 (63 Stat.
-700) authorizes the Administrator to grant the releases described in §155.1, if he determines that—
+700) authorizes the Administrator to grant the releases described in [[Volume 3/I Airports/0155 Release of airport property from surplus property disposal restrictions.md#§155.1   Applicability.|§155.1]], if he determines that—

 \(1\) The property to which the release relates no longer serves the purpose for which it was made subject to the terms, conditions, reservations, or restrictions concerned; or